Should I tell an interviewer I was fired?

 Back to the interview…

-“Well, I was there for X years and I accomplished everything I wanted to.
+“Well, I was there for X years, and I accomplished everything I wanted to.
 It was time to move on and find a new opportunity.”

-The leader of the group interview said respectfully “Pete, are you telling me you left a job for no good reason other than you wanted to walk away?
+The leader of the group interview said respectfully, “Pete, are you telling me you left a job for no good reason other than you wanted to walk away?
 You’re a quitter or a liar, but I don’t know which.”

 Womp. womp. womp.
 And with that response, I didn’t get that job (obviously).
-And I missed on many more.
+And I missed many more.

 I became afraid.
 Paralyzed.
 Unsure.
-Doing flip-flop moments before an interview deciding whether to say nothing about that time and risk being seen as vague and weak, or reframe my messaging about that time and be transparent.
+Doing flip-flop moments before an interview, deciding whether to say nothing about that time and risk being seen as vague and weak, or reframe my messaging about that time and be transparent.

 There are risks to both.
 And sadly, if you have to explain the unexplainable, there always will be.